Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/cybersource/apple-pay.md

 * Upload the **.csr** you received from your processor and click Continue.
 * Click on Download, you will get a **.cer** file.
 * On the Cybersource Console, if you are prompted to provide this file upload the same **.cer file** (apple\_pay.cer)
-* Now you can configure the genreated certificates into Hyperswitch Control Center for Cybersource by following these [steps](https://docs.payswitcher.com/hyperswitch-cloud/payment-methods-setup/wallets/apple-pay/ios-application#configuring-apple-pay-on-hyperswitch).
+* Now you can configure the genreated certificates into PaySwitcher Control Center for Cybersource by following these [steps](https://docs.payswitcher.com/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application#configuring-apple-pay-on-payswitcher).

 {% hint style="info" %}
-To enable ApplePay in your iOS Application, please refer to the steps mentioned [here](https://docs.payswitcher.com/hyperswitch-cloud/payment-methods-setup/wallets/apple-pay/ios-application#integrate-with-xcode)
+To enable ApplePay in your iOS Application, please refer to the steps mentioned [here](https://docs.payswitcher.com/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application#integrate-with-xcode)
 {% endhint %}

 [^1]: